Watauga Housing Forum meets to discuss safety in housing

 “The stories are very shocking for most of us,” Byrch said.
 “They’re not extreme anecdotes.
 They, sadly, are normal.”

 The interviewees expressed fears of being evicted with little to no warning, their houses not being structurally sound, and waking up everyday to their homes being flooded.
-With so many different kinds of problems, all of these people had something in common — they said their homes were not safe.
+With so many different kinds of problems, all of these people had something in common: their homes were not safe, they said.

-After the video, Ashcraft introduced the three panel members for the night; Melissa Soto of WAMY Community Action, Danyelle Smith of the Bridge International and Survivors of Human Trafficking, and Yolanda Adams of Watauga County Schools and Q’Pasa Appalachia.
+After the video, Ashcraft introduced the three panel members for the night, including Melissa Soto of WAMY Community Action, Danyelle Smith of the Bridge International and Survivors of Human Trafficking, and Yolanda Adams of Watauga County Schools and Q’Pasa Appalachia.

-The panel members were asked to answer a few questions in regards to safety in housing from their perspectives as community leaders that serve with non-profit organizations that deal with these issues on a daily basis.
+The panel members were asked to answer a few questions in regards to safety in housing from their perspectives as community leaders that serve with non-profit organizations dealing with these issues on a daily basis.

-When asked about specific themes related to safety in housing that community members should be aware of, Smith said “I think one thing that is so important is how each of the issues — safety, housing, accessibility, affordably — are all interconnected.”
+When asked about specific themes related to safety in housing of which community members should be aware, Smith said, “I think one thing that is so important is how each of the issues — safety, housing, accessibility, affordability — are all interconnected.”

 She noted that when there is no affordable housing available, these unsafe housing situations are going to increase.